BHCharlton/School_District_Analysis/README.md

   | % Passing Math | 74.98 | 74.76 |
   | % Passing Reading | 85.81 | 85.66 |
   | % Overall Passing | 65.17 | 64.86 |
 * **Thomas High School:** Since all ninth-grade reading and math scores were set to non-numerical values, they could not be used as part of the school averages.
-As a result, the new math and reading scores were cacluated based upon the tenth--twelvth-grade averages alone, and reflect only minimal changes overall.
+As a result, the new math and reading scores were calculated based upon the tenth--twelfth-grade averages alone,  and reflect only minimal changes overall.
 However, the total number of students attending school remains the same and results in a significant negative impact on the passing percentages for Thomas High School in every category.
+The adjusted data has major implications on Thomas High School's academic standing within the school district, dropping it from second-highest performing down to eighth amongst the fifteen schools.

   |  | Original Analysis | Adjusted Analysis |
   | --- | --- | --- |
   | Ave Math Score | 83.42 | 83.35 |